sail-sg/hloenv/docs/examples.rst

     * - names
       - List of strings that shows the names of the HloInstruction

-.. list-table:: **In/Out Edge Features**
-    :widths: 42 42
-    :header-rows: 1

-    * - Feature Name
-      - Description

-    * - uids
-      - Unique ID of the edge, a concatination of source and destination nodes' uids

-    * - srcs
-      - Node index of source node

-    * - dsts
-      - Node index of destination node

-    * - dims
-      - Dimension of the tensor flows by this edge

-    * - layout
-      - Layout of the tensor flows by this edge

-    * - dtypes
-      - Data type of the tensor flows by this edge

 The full-size code can be found `here <https://github.com/sail-sg/altgraph/blob/altgraph-refactor-open/examples/hlo_play.py>`_.
 In our second example, we will show you how to use these features to create a simple decision-making agent and run XLA optimizations using it.

 A simple decision-making agent
 ------------------------------